 Additionally, another effective tool in this push is tax incentives that reduce the upfront cost of going solar.
 For homeowners, these credits can translate into thousands of dollars in savings while contributing to a greener future.

 Although usually referred to as the California solar tax credit, the most significant incentive for Californians is the Federal Investment Tax Credit (ITC).
+To complement California’s solar tax credit, you also need to account for the federal ITC, which recently changed for larger commercial projects.
+Learn more in our guide on commercial solar incentives.
 As of now, homeowners who install solar panels can claim 30% of the system expense as a tax credit on their federal tax return.

 This includes the cost of: